EDIT #2: Throughout the spoiler season for Modern Masters 2017, I will indicate where card reprints have confirmed or refuted my predictions.

 70%: The block after Amonkhet will be called Atlazan, like on the leaked booster wrapper samples.
 NO, Ixalan

 90%: Wizards will announce the spring 2018 Masters series set by December 31st.
-YES, Iconic Masters
+YES, Masters 25 AND Iconic Masters

 50%: ...which will be a sequel to Eternal Masters.
-Pending Spoiler
+YES in card content

 There you have it, folks.
 Think you can do any better?
 Great!
 Publish it and we can compare after the fact and find out.
 Especially if you are a popular video or article pundit.
 Rudy, Saffron Olive, I'm talking to you guys.
 Go on record and let's see if your doom and gloom predictions really do come true, or if you are just clickbait.